 An open-source library focused on real-time computer vision applications.

-The AI developer must understand how to utilize these libraries and, more importantly, when to combine them.
+The AI developer must understand how to use these libraries and, more importantly, when to combine them.
 For example, they can use PyTorch for custom training, along with Hugging Face models, to accelerate LLM deployment.

 Today, most AI development happens in the cloud.
 Major providers, such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP), offer powerful AI/ML services that handle the underlying infrastructure.